Munyawera-Fils/Add-Fetch-student-login-using-motoko/README.md

 You must created project using dfx new sample before merge this codes. this is for education purpose.

+Overall, this application allows users to authenticate using the Internet Identity service, add new students, and fetch the list of existing students from the Internet Computer backend.

 let's break down the code and explain what's going on:

 # React Component (App.jsx):